robert-low/iss-data-app-main/README.md

   - I added in a hyperlink to return home, using the predefined route **/** to the index page, for ease.
 I did the same to link to the JSON data.
 - `app.rb`
   - I added an extra route to **/astros**, which makes a GET request that uses the OpenNotify#astros method, and displays the data as an enhanced Ruby HTML file.
   - I added an extra route to **/iss_position.json**, which uses the OpenNotify#iss_now method to fetch and return the data in json format.
-I have optionally indicated that the content type is json, although as I understand it, Sinatra sets this to json automatically based on the response body, which is a json in this case.
+I have optionally indicated that the content type is json, although as I understand it, Sinatra sets this to json automatically based on the response body, which is json in this case.

 ## An area for improvement: